ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 Bind, Berkeley Internet Name Domain is an open source implementation of DNS on Unix/Linux operating systems.
 RHEL7 includes BIND as the standard DNS package.

+### BIND Software packages

+- The bind software packages are: bind, bind-libs and bind-utils.

+- Bind provides the main binaries for BIND.
+The libs package contains library files for bind and bind-utils.
+The bind utils package contains resolver tools, such as dig, host and nslookup.

 ### DNS Name Space and Domains

 - The DNS Name space is a hierarchical organization of all the domains on the Internet.
 The root of the name space is represented by a dot.
 The hierarchy right below the root represents top-level domains (TLDs) that are either generic, such as .com, .net, .edu, .org and .gov, and referred to as gTLDs, or specific to two-letter country-code, such as .ca and uk and referred to as ccTLDs.
 A DNS domain is a collection of one or more systems.